briantfriederich/Exploring_Red_Tape_In_Vietnam/README.md

-# Exploring Red Tape in Vietnam (Under construction)
+# Exploring Red Tape in Vietnam

 This project is a reboot of an earlier academic paper from my a statistics class for my masters program in International Economics at the University of California, San Diego.
 Instead of Stata, I used R to assess the effect of bureaucracy